chromium/chromium/base/memory/README.md

 This is Chrome's answer to `std::shared_ptr<T>`.
 It additionally requires T to inherit from `RefCounted` or `RefCountedThreadSafe`, since the ref counting happens in the object itself, unlike `shared_ptr<T>`.
+It's preferred for an object to remain on the same thread, as `RefCounted` is much cheaper.
+If there are `scoped_refptr`s to the same object on different threads, use `RedCountedThreadSafe`, since accesses to the reference count can race.
-When possible, use `RefCountedThreadSafe`, especially if there are `scoped_refptr`s to the same object on different threads, since they can race.
-It's also important to know which thread has the last reference to the object, or you can end up with flakiness.
+In this case, without external synchronization, the destructor can run on any thread.
+If the destructor interacts with other systems it is important to control and know which thread has the last reference to the object, or you can end up with flakiness.